Building a Neural Network from Scratch with Python & NumPy

 def backward(self, X, y, output, learning_rate):

-m = X.shape[0]
+m = X.shape[0] # number of training samples

-# Compute the error term for the output layer
+# Error of the output layer

 self.error = y - output